robertdmunn/thumbnailmagic/README.md

 1. Instantiate the service:

    service = new thumbnailmagic.ThumbnailService( thumbnailPath = expandPath( "./tiles/" ) );

+2. Configuring for Coldbox

+   If you are using Wirebox, just refer to ThumbnailServiceColdbox in your Wirebox configuration:

+	  map( "ThumbnailService" ).to( "thumbnailmagic.ThumbnailServiceColdbox" )
+	     .asSingleton();

+   You only need a thumbnailpath setting in your Coldbox configuration:

+   			thumbnailPath = "<local path to thumbnails>"

 Generating thumbnails:

    // pass either a filepath and filename or a uri